 - Democratic U.S. congresswoman (Florida)

-- Has chaired the Democratic National Committee since April 2011
+- Chaired the Democratic National Committee from April 2011 to July 2016

 - Co-chaired Hillary Clinton's 2008 presidential campaign